cesar-rocha/UpperOceanSeasonality/README.md

 Acknowledgments
 ----------------
-Thanks to Dimitris Menemenlis (JPL/NASA) and the technical support of NASA's Advanced Supercomputing Division.
+Thanks to the technical support of NASA's Advanced Supercomputing Division.